 For the resolution of problems regarding their supply contracts, customers can avail of extrajudicial dispute resolution tools known as ADR (Alternative Dispute Resolution).

 ADR tools are procedures envisaged by law and industry regulations through which customers can find a common solution with their service provider, with no need for recourse to ordinary courts.
 There has been a great increase in the use of ADR in recent decades because it has proven a fast and effective means to resolve conflicts between customers and suppliers.
 It is one of the least expensive tools available to consumers and at times the procedures are free.

 Legislative Decree 130/2015 came into force on 3 September 2015.
 It implements Directive 2013/11/EU on the alternative resolution of consumers’ disputes, laying down a comprehensive framework governing ADR.

-On 5 May 2016, the Authority for Electricity, Gas and the Water System adopted the Integrated Text on extra-judicial dispute resolution procedures between customers or end users and operators or service providers in the sectors regulated by the Authority for Electricity, Gas and the Water system - Integrated Text on Conciliation (TICO).
+On 5 May 2016, ARERA, the Italian Authority for Electricity, Gas and the Water System adopted the Integrated Text on extra-judicial dispute resolution procedures between customers or end users and operators or service providers in the sectors regulated by the Authority for Electricity, Gas and the Water system - Integrated Text on Conciliation (TICO).

 Therefore, end customers who remain dissatisfied with the handling of their complaints or have received no reply are required - from 1 January 2017 - to make an attempt with an ADR tool before resorting to the ordinary courts.
-The use of an ADR procedure, therefore, is configured for the end customer as a condition for the prosecution of the legal action that it may wish to take.
+The use of an ADR procedure, therefore, is configured for the end customer as a condition for the prosecution of the judicial action that it may wish to take.